Forced Organ Harvesting

 China’s organ transplant hospitals claim that a matching organ can be found within weeks or even days.[26][27][28]
 In other countries, it takes years.
 Coupled with the fact that organ transplants must take place quickly after removal from the donor’s body, these short wait times imply that Chinese hospitals have an extensive donor bank of living people, from which organs can be harvested on demand.
 For kidney and liver transplants, the waiting time in the U.S. is about 2 to 3 years.

-The method of organ and tissue matching in China is also opposite to that of other countries.
+The method of organ and tissue matching in China also opposes that of other countries.
 In countries with developed organ donation and distribution networks, when a donor dies, all organs of a donor can be used for transplant as long as the blood and tissue type matches that of someone on the waiting list.
 In China, as soon as someone needs an organ, a “donor” who matches the patient’s tissue and blood type is killed and his or her organ is extracted.
 Generally, patients only need a single organ, making it difficult to find matching recipients for the other organs of the prisoner due to a nonexistent organ donation and distribution network in China.

 As reported by China Medicine News in 2004,[30] “because there is no organ transplant registration network, for some donors, only the kidney was taken, and all other organs were wasted.”
 As reported by Guangxi News on Jan.
 9, 2013, as of early that year, only two hospitals in China could procure and transplant multiple organs from a single donor.[31]